andrewhowdencom/website/site/content/resume.md

 ### Provisioning of a Kubernetes cluster on CoreOS
 Still ongoing, but the goal is to have a Kubernetes stack that can be run on anything from bare metal to a cloud provider.

+Highlights of this were:
+- Creating several systemd units with various dependencies to manage the boot process.
+- The need to drain the node as part of the CoreOS upgrade/reboot process

 ## References
 If you'd like to talk to some people about the quality of my work, let me know